What's New

 scripts/generate_whats_new.py,

 from the release notes, then opens a pull request for review.
+(Previously powered by the

 Introduced: #120